“If you put on too much weight? C’est la faute du fédéral!note If you have a large prostate? C’est la faute du fédéral!”

 , though she lost her seat to the Conservative challenger in the subsequent election.
 This led to the joke that Harper now always stands behind his cabinet members because it’s easier to push them under a bus from that position

 .
-It has come to light that someone
+It came to light that someone

 of similar calls from across Canada.
 In the most high-profile case, in the riding of Guelph in Ontario, Elections Canada

 has traced at least some of the calls to a subsidiary of an automated calling company in Edmonton, which in turn was contacted both by the Guelph Conservative campaign as well as a disposable mobile phone registered under the alias “Pierre Poutine” of “Separatist Street” in Joliette, Québec.
 (The "Pierre Poutine" name was likely taken off of an independent food caterer in Guelph, Ontario, while the "Separatist Street" location was probably a crude attempt at a Take That

 to the Québec independence movement.)
 In another riding where voter suppression tactics have been alleged (Nipissing–Timiskaming), the Conservatives won by a mere 18 votes